brhannan/m-psk_mc_sim/README.md

 # m-psk_mc_sim

 Phase-shift keying (PSK) is a means of encoding information on a carrier wave by modulating the frequency.
-In M-PSK, one of m = 1, 2, ...
-M quantized phases are transmitted at a time.
+In M-PSK, one of *m = 1, 2, ...
+M* quantized phases is transmitted at a time.
 The relationship between SNR and error probability is important for understanding the performance of a M-PSK communication system.

-This project calculates probability of symbol error when information is transmitted by M-PSK on a channel that contains Gaussian noise.
+This project calculates the probability of a symbol error when information is transmitted by M-PSK on a channel that contains Gaussian noise.
 It runs a Monte Carlo simulation to calculate symbol error probability.
 The results are plotted with the theoretical result and the theoretical upper and lower bounds.

 <div align="center"><img src="https://cloud.githubusercontent.com/assets/3694352/16243691/159507ca-37be-11e6-8e8c-be805b9c53d6.png" style="width: 400px;"/></div>